 A Separate Identity Inside a Grand Address

 The geography of Lisbon's fine-dining tier has shifted considerably over the past decade.
 Where hotel restaurants once operated as adjuncts to their properties, serving guests who didn't feel like venturing out, a number of them have repositioned as destinations in their own right, drawing diners who have no interest in staying the night.
-CURA, the gourmet restaurant at the Four Seasons Hotel Ritz Lisbon on Rua Rodrigo da Fonseca, belongs to this second category.
+CURA is a one-Michelin-star restaurant in Lisbon, Portugal, at the Four Seasons Hotel Ritz Lisbon on Rua Rodrigo da Fonseca.
 Its separate street entrance is not an architectural coincidence; it signals an intentional separation between the hotel's hospitality identity and the restaurant's editorial one.
 You arrive as a diner, not as a hotel guest by default.

 The Ritz Lisbon is one of the city's most historically weighted addresses, which makes the restaurant's effort to assert its own character more interesting, not less.
 The name itself comes from curadoria, the Portuguese word for the curatorial act of caring for art.
 That framing sets expectations: this is a kitchen that regards its ingredients and techniques as materials to be selected and arranged with intent, not assembled by habit.